-Should you have any problems with the roof following completion of the work we recommend that you contact the roofing contractor in the first instance to initiate and then complete their dedicated complaints procedures.
+Should you have any problems with the roof following completion of the work we recommend that you contact the roofing contractor in the first instance and then complete their dedicated complaints procedures.
 Should you fail to achieve a satisfactory outcome, you should contact NFRC CPS via the online complaint form.

 No. This work is out of scope of the scheme and will need to be reported directly to Building Control.

 Yes.
 An NFRC CPS Registered Contractor can replace a roof light but, if any structural alterations are required such as cutting into an /or re-forming the accommodating gap in the rafters as opposed to a like-for-like replacement, then this work has to be reported to Building Control.

 An NFRC CPS Registered Contractor cannot ‘self-certify’ the installation of solar panels.

 However, if the Registered Contractor has been trained and has achieved certificated competency to install solar panels by the manufacturer, then they can install the panels in your roof.
 However, they cannot self-certify or commission the completed system unless they are also registered with the Microgeneration Certification Scheme (MCS) which is usually the domain of a qualified and MCS registered electrician.

 No. This falls outside the scope of the CPS Scheme as the work is classed as new and not refurbishment.
 This would need to be notified via Building Control as there are structural elements involved (such as the pitched element) and also possibly the local authority Planning Department.

 No. NFRC CPS is a UKAS Accredited certification body, created to authorise roofing contractors to self-certify the roofing work they complete and to make sure that this work complies with the Building Regulations and relevant British Standards in effect at the time of installation.